-NAR members continue to face challenges with lenders’ and title companies’ growing reluctance to share the new required Closing Disclosure (CD) with real estate professionals.
+One permeating issue for NAR members relates to challenges with lenders’ and title companies’ reluctance to share the new required Closing Disclosure (CD) with real estate professionals.
 Highlighting this concern and more, NAR submitted comments on the proposed rule on October 18, 2016.
-While a final rule will not likely be issued until next year, after which additional information will be provided, NAR continues to work with industry advocating for CD sharing to ensure that consumers are able to enjoy the benefits and expertise real estate professionals bring to the sales transaction.
+A final rule was issued on July 7, 2017, which recognized lenders’ and title companies’ ability to share the CD with third parties in accordance with existing privacy law and regulation.
+NAR continues to work with industry advocating for CD sharing to ensure that consumers are able to enjoy the benefits and expertise real estate professionals bring to the sales transaction.